KaliaHayes/kaliahayes.com-analog/src/content/blogs/supabase-angular-spotify-auth.md

 ## Building an Angular 17 Application

-I will assume that you are already aware of Angular and all it’s features - but if not, you can learn more about building an Angular app by referencing the *revitalized* [official Angular docs](https://angular.dev/).
+I will assume that you are already aware of Angular and all it’s features - but if not, you can learn more about building an Angular app by referencing the *revitalized* <a href="https://angular.dev/" target="_blank">official Angular docs</a>.

 1. Use the Angular CLI to initialize a new Angular project